Skip to the main content.

 The job order costing system is essential in sectors where products or services are not mass-produced but instead respond to particular specifications and the individual needs of each client.
 In this approach, each job order becomes an independent cost analysis unit, where all necessary resources—such as materials, direct and indirect labor, and general manufacturing costs—are assigned in detail.
 This enables precise and transparent control of the specific costs of each project, providing a clear view of the profit margin and profitability per order.

-A concrete example of this system is custom furniture manufacturing.
-When a client requests furniture with specific design, materials, and dimensions, each production stage—from selecting the wood to assembly and finishing—is recorded in an individual job order.
-Thus, wood, tools, paint, and labor costs are assigned exclusively to that order, facilitating the calculation of the total cost and allowing the company to set an appropriate selling price to achieve profit.
+A specific model of this system is the manufacture of personalized furniture.
+When a customer orders a piece of furniture with a special design, materials and measurements; Each stage of production, from wood selection to assembly and final finishing, is recorded in a single work order.
+In this way, the costs of lumber, tools, paint, and labor are assigned exclusively to that order, making it easy to calculate the total cost and allowing the company to determine the appropriate selling price to make a profit.

 >> What are cost centers? <<